collapsed-stacks/startups/questions/6018/hiring-for-a-technology-startup.md

 - tagged: `tech-company`, `hiring`
 - score: 5

-<p><strong>Background</strong></p>
+**Background**

-<p>First of all, I am a software developer, with 12 plus years of commercial development experience.
-I have used a variety of development platforms over the years, and have used cloud computing services extensively over the past few years to develop scale-able software.</p>
+First of all, I am a software developer, with 12 plus years of commercial development experience.
+I have used a variety of development platforms over the years, and have used cloud computing services extensively over the past few years to develop scale-able software.

-<p><strong>Idea</strong></p>
+**Idea**

-<p>I am convinced that I have a good idea for a website. </p>
+I am convinced that I have a good idea for a website.

-<p>I am facing a dilemma in that, I want to share this idea with someone who I can trust, who is experienced enough in the IT industry, to honestly say - whether it will work or not, but someone who will not run away with the idea behind my back :-)</p>
+I am facing a dilemma in that, I want to share this idea with someone who I can trust, who is experienced enough in the IT industry, to honestly say - whether it will work or not, but someone who will not run away with the idea behind my back :-)

-<p><strong>Hiring Help</strong></p>
+**Hiring Help**

-<p>I am a realist - I know that having a day job and a young family, mean that I need help, even to develop a prototype.
-Again, the person I hire for working on this website must be trustworthy.</p>
+I am a realist - I know that having a day job and a young family, mean that I need help, even to develop a prototype.
+Again, the person I hire for working on this website must be trustworthy.

-<p>My question is this: is there a way to employ a developer and only let him work on bits and pieces, so he/she does not get the whole picture/idea?
-I am pretty sure this would not work, as it will become pretty apparent what I am trying to do.</p>
+My question is this: is there a way to employ a developer and only let him work on bits and pieces, so he/she does not get the whole picture/idea?
+I am pretty sure this would not work, as it will become pretty apparent what I am trying to do.

-<p>What are the alternatives?
+What are the alternatives?
 Should I patent the idea (spend big bucks for something I do not know will be successful or not)?
 Should I contractually bind the developer in a non-disclosure agreement?
 Should I offer the developer a share of proceeds when they happen (maybe years into the future)?
-Or all of the above?</p>
+Or all of the above?

-<p><strong>Side Notes</strong></p>
+**Side Notes**

-<p>Also note that while I have many friends in the IT industry, most of them do not have time for a side-project, certainly not the amount of time I would require for this project, so I cannot hire them.</p>
+Also note that while I have many friends in the IT industry, most of them do not have time for a side-project, certainly not the amount of time I would require for this project, so I cannot hire them.

-<p>In an ideal world, I would give up my day job, not rely on anyone for technical expertise to get the site up and running, but I do have bills to pay :-( so this is not an option.</p>
+In an ideal world, I would give up my day job, not rely on anyone for technical expertise to get the site up and running, but I do have bills to pay :-( so this is not an option.

 ## Answer 6022